xhovanandreu/personal-diary/README.md

 - 		Node.js: v18.16.0
 - 		Expo Go App: install expo app on mobile (I have been using IOS)

+To start the app:
+In the root directory write the command: npx expo start Scan the QR code

 The app architecture
 Root directory: